Research Assistant Professor and Director of Research at the Mount Washington Observatory

 In addition to teaching and student advising, Dr. Kelsey serves as the Director of Research for the Mount Washington Observatory.
 His research interests include climate variability in the Northeast, understanding the climate controls on forest types in the Northeast, developing methods to discover the atmospheric dynamics responsible for seasonal and annual climate signals contained in ice core records, and using the WRF model to produce improved weather forecasts for the higher elevations of the Northeast.

-Kelsey, E., E. Osterberg, C. Wake, and K. Kreutz, in review: Consistency of spatial temperature patterns as a function of the Arctic Oscillation and Pacific North American index magnitudes: Implications for paleoclimate reconstructions.
-Climate Dynamics.
+Kelsey, E., E. Osterberg, C. Wake, and K. Kreutz, in prep: Consistency of spatial temperature patterns as a function of the Arctic Oscillation and Pacific North American index magnitudes: Implications for paleoclimate reconstructions.

 Jones, K.F., G. Thompson, K.J.
 Claffey, and E.P.
 Kelsey, 2014: Gamma distribution parameters for cloud drop distributions from multicylinder measurements.
-Journal of Applied Meteorology and Climatology, in press.
+Journal of Applied Meteorology and Climatology, 53, 1606-1617.

 Kelsey, E.P., C.P.
 Wake, E.C.
 Osterberg and K.J.
 Kreutz, 2013: A surprise in the North Pacific: Results from applying a new nonlinear method for calibrating ice cores.
 American Meteorological Society Annual Meeting, Austin, Texas, 6-10 Jan.